SaifHaiderKayani/saifhaiderkayani.github.io/README.md

 <p align="justify" style="margin:0;">- ImageJ, iSolutionDT <i>(Expert user; Image analysis)</i><br/>
 <p align="justify" style="margin:0;">- Origin Pro <i>(Expert user; Graphing, Data Analysis, Curve Fitting, and Mathematical Function, etc.)</i><br/>

+## Copyright Notice

+© 2026 Saif Haider Kayani.
+All rights reserved.

+All content, images, research materials, and other intellectual property on this repository are protected by copyright.
+Reuse or reproduction is allowed only with explicit permission or under the terms specified in the license below.

+For inquiries, please contact: [saifkayani@gnu.ac.kr](mailto:saifkayani@gnu.ac.kr).